 In 2009, I decided to produce a prestigious limited edition remake of the Fairlight CMI to celebrate the thirtieth anniversary of the first CMIs sold.
 The CMI-30A started shipping in 2011 but the project was brought to a halt by legal action by the owners of the Fairlight trademark.
 Four years of contractual dispute culminated when the Full Bench of the Federal Court found in favour of my company and awarded damages for breach of contract.

 The dispute with Nine was the first of several legal disputes which led me to study law.
 By the time the Fairlight litigation was concluded in 2019, I had completed my academic qualifications and practical legal training and was admitted to practise as a solicitor in all Australian courts.
-I am now a consultant to Sydney-based Goldie Corporate Counsel, a law firm in the central business district of Sydney specialising in corporate and capital transactions and securities law.
+I am now principal of my own incorporated legal practice.

 My particular interest is applying my understanding of electronics, communications and computer engineering to resolving clients’ legal issues.
 In addition to practising law, my creative life continues in projects such as: